 The truth about packing medication for longterm travel is that you really don’t need much.
-We take two small travel pouches that contain our longterm travel medical kit and medication for travel.
+We take two small travel pouches that contain our longterm Travel Medical Kit and medication for travel.

 Unless you are planning to be miles from civilisation for days on end (we were miles away for quite a few days in the hills of Kyrgyzstan) you don’t need to go crazy with the packing.
 There are pharmacies in towns and cities all over the world that will stock what you need.

-Rather, it’s easier to carry the essentials (like loperamide – trust me) and stock up whenever you run out.
+Rather, it’s easier to carry the essentials (like Loperamide – trust me) and stock up whenever you run out.

-How do you know what to pack in your travel medical kit?
+How do you know what to pack in your Travel Medical Kit?

-A packing list for longterm travel with kids is only slightly different.
-(We always figure we will survive with less fuss with a headache or food poisoning, but it’s not quite as relaxing being in an unfamiliar country with a sick child).
+We always figure we will survive as adults with less fuss with a headache or food poisoning.
+But it’s not quite as relaxing being in an unfamiliar country with a sick child.

-And, because of the age of our kids (the boys were 3 and 5 when we left New Zealand the first time) they aren’t able to swallow tablets which are far less bulky to carry.
-But there are options for kid-friendly medicines that don’t take up too much space.
+Because of the age of our kids (the boys were 3 and 5 when we left New Zealand the first time) they weren’t able to swallow tablets when we originally set off for travel.

-*Ps.
-Definitely note that I am not a medical professional.
-I can’t give advice on specifics that YOU might need…
+- NOTE: Definitely note that I am not a medical professional.

-Here is what WE took in our longterm travel medical kit and what worked well for us.
+I can’t give advice on specifics that YOU might need.
+But here is what WE took in our longterm travel medical kit – and what worked well for us.

-Painkillers/ Analgesics – Travel Medical Kit
+Painkillers & Analgesics – Travel Medical Kit

 - Paracetamol tablets (adult)